 Why study interior designing in Singapore?

 - No language barrier: Even though Malay is the national language of Singapore, English is one of the four official languages of Singapore and is widely spoken across the country.
-Thus, any students with proficiency in English will not face any language barriers in Singapore.
+Thus, any students with proficiency in English can conveniently study in Singapore.

 - High Standard of Education: Singapore is known for its high-quality education especially in Asia.
 Any degree from a Singaporean University carries a significant value all across the globe.